 The school opened its doors for students in grades 6 through 9 on August 14, 2006 at 815 Huey P. Long Avenue in Gretna.
-Less than 200 students from all areas of the West Bank of Jefferson Parish attended.
-Dr. Gerard LeBlanc served as principal of the school for the first two years.
-Annually, the school dropped and added a grade until the grade configuration of 9-12 was reached.
-Clubs and athletics were rooted and the school was maturing into a high school.
+Less than 200 students from all areas of the West Bank of Jefferson Parish were in attendance.
+Dr. Gerard LeBlanc served as principal for the first two years.
+Clubs and athletics were rooted and the school evolved into a high school.

-Public demand for schools of this caliber was so popular that the student population grew beyond expectations.
-The steady growth in enrollment prompted the Jefferson Parish School Board to purchase the former Archbishop Blenk High School as the future site of Thomas Jefferson High School.
+In August 2008, Mrs. Debra Cooper led the faculty, staff, and students in grades 8-11.
+School demand grew so much that the student population expanded beyond expectations.
+The steady growth in enrollment prompted the Jefferson Parish School Board to purchase the former Archbishop Blenk High School as the new site of Thomas Jefferson High School.

 Students and staff moved to 17 Gretna Boulevard under the leadership of Dr. Christine D. Templet and Mrs. Sharon Meggs-Hamilton.
 Advanced placement courses were added to the curriculum, student athletes competed in varsity events, and senior traditions began.
 Dr. Gerard LeBlanc returned as Principal in 2010 and Mrs. Michelle Burmaster joined the administration as Assistant Principal.

 Mr. Andrew Vincent became the fifth principal of Thomas Jefferson High School in 2015.
 In 2017, Thomas Jefferson High School was recognized as a National Title 1 Distinguished School for exceptional student performance.
 Only two schools in the state are selected each year for this prestigious distinction.